 Geography of Maui

 Maui comprises two significant volcanoes that connect via a low-lying isthmus.
 Haleakala is the larger of the two volcanic mountains.
-The other is extinct and named West Maui Volcano.
-Haleakala is not gone, but the last time it erupted was more than two centuries ago.
+The other is extinct and called West Maui Mountains, or Kalahawai.
+Haleakala is dormant, no extinct, but the last time it erupted was probably more than two centuries ago.

 - Ornate Butterflyfish